RESTful-Otaku/unhaunter/README.md

 ## Community

-Unhaunter has a Matrix room for discussion and collaboration.
+Unhaunter has a Matrix room for discussion and collabouration.
 Access public, anyone can join.
 We also have a Discord server.

 * [Matrix Room](https://matrix.to/#/#unhaunter:matrix.org)
 * [Discord Server](https://discord.gg/Ux7CGfvVtV)